 Intermediate Level: Strength training at least 2 times a week

 Muscle is the number one protector of your metabolism.
-As we get older, the ability to maintain and build muscle usually decreases, so it’s critical to do this kind of work if you want to train after 40.
+As we get older, the ability to maintain and build muscle usually decreases, so it’s critical to do this work if you want to train after 40.

 Top of the pyramid: High-intensity exercise 2 to 5 times a week between 5 and 20 minutes